DanilaBerezin/Shroom-Ventures/README.md

 # Shroom Ventures
-A fun 2D platformer I will be developing and my girlfriend (Gabby) will be doing art for.
-Current WIP, basically nothing is implemented at this stage.
-Still trying to figure out raylib and game dev in general.
+This is just a hobby 2D platformer I've been developing in my spare time to learn more about game dev.
+Gotta give a quick shoutout to my fiance gabby has been doing all of the finalized artwork.
+Everything you see is a massive work in progress since this is my first serious attempt at game dev and I'm doing it all in C with minimal dependencies.

 ## Todos
 1) ~~First finish camera~~